Nannotax3 - ntax_main - Prinsius Nannotax3 - ntax_main - Prinsius

 Search data:

-LITHS: placolith, elliptical, circular, CA: ca_conjunct, vacant, closed,
+LITHS: placolith, circular, elliptical, CA: ca_conjunct, vacant, closed,

-CSPH: equant, CROSS-POLARS: V-prominent, R-prominent, rim-bicyclic,
+CSPH: equant, CROSS-POLARS: rim-bicyclic, V-prominent, R-prominent,

 Lith size: 2->7µm;